Quantcast

 7. Bad Breath

 There is someone I went to high school with who had the worst breath ever.
-Well, she and a guy I went to college with actually ran neck and neck with this particular "award".
+Well, she and a guy I went to college with actually ran neck and neck with this particular "award."
 In hindsight, something that I realize they had in common is I rarely, if ever, saw them drinking water.
 It was juice, soda—anything but.
 Here's the thing about that—when we don't get enough fluid into our system, that keeps us from producing the amount of saliva that we need in order to flush out oral bacteria.

-When bacteria lingers, not only does that create a breeding ground for tooth decay, but it can make our breath smell pretty damn tart as well.
+When bacteria linger, not only does that create a breeding ground for tooth decay, but it can make our breath smell pretty damn tart as well.
 Just one more reason to drink more; more specifically, drink more water.
 For your sake and the sake of those around you.

 8. Constipation

 Quiet as it's kept, one of the leading causes of constipation is dehydration.
 We eat our food, it goes into our colon and, if we don't have enough fluids in our body, our colon takes in the water from the food waste, making it harder for the waste to pass through us.
-Constipation can ultimately lead to everything from hemorrhoids (from straining to have a bowel movement) and stomach aches to a lack of appetite and bad breakouts.
+Constipation can ultimately lead to everything from hemorrhoids (from straining to having a bowel movement) and stomach aches to a lack of appetite and bad breakouts.
 All of it sucks.
 Avoid this by getting at least 6-8 glasses of water in on a daily basis.

 9. Muscle Cramps